jgm/pandoc/man/man1/markdown2pdf.1.md

 and the name of the output file will be derived from the first input file.

 Input is assumed to be in the UTF-8 character encoding.
-If your local character encoding is not UTF-8, you should pipe input and output through `iconv`:
+If your local character encoding is not UTF-8, you should pipe input through `iconv`:

-    iconv -t utf-8 input.txt | pandoc | iconv -f utf-8
+    iconv -t utf-8 input.txt | markdown2pdf

 `markdown2pdf` assumes that the `unicode`, `array`, `fancyvrb`, `graphicx`, and `ulem` packages are in latex's search path.
 If these